 Scarlet runner beans are so pretty and useful.
 This year I collected the mature beans to try as dried beans, since they get past it so quickly.
 The dried beans are very pretty, but I have yet to taste them.

-Continue reading “Treats for Bees in Late Spring – November”
+Continue reading “Flowers for Bees in mid Summer”

 The artichokes are in full swing now, with enough buds for a good feed each week.
 We started out with Green Globe and Purple de Jesi seedlings.
 One of the flowers which was left for the bees turned into a flower full of seedlings – they all just germinated while still in the flower.
 We planted these and they must have been purple – there don’t seem to be any of the green ones at all anymore.
 I love to see the bees on the flowers we leave.
 Sometimes 6 or 7 bumblebees seem to spend the night on a flower – such an extravagant bed.